 What is a Polycystic Ovary?

 Polycystic (say: pah-lee-SIS-tik) ovary syndrome (PCOS) is a common hormone imbalance that, according to the Office on Women’s Health, affects around 1 out of 10 women.
-Girls as young as 11 can get PCOS.
-This section is for you if you have PCOS or are struggling with common signs of the condition, such as irregular periods, acne, or unwanted body hair.
+Girls as young as 11 are diagnosed PCOS.
+This section is for you if you have PCOS or are struggling with common signs of PCOS, such as irregular menstrual cycles , acne, or unwanted body hair.
 When a woman has PCOS, she has high levels of androgens (male hormone) and low levels of estrogen (female hormone).
 Her ovaries produce eggs, but the eggs do not mature and eventually become a cyst.

 Polycystic Ovary Syndrome can be managed with a healthy lifestyle and hormone therapy.
 You should learn all your options.
 Call us to schedule an appointment at our Center in Appleton.